sethm/dmd_gtk/README.md

 The executable has the following dependencies:

-* Rust toolchain version 1.50 or later
+* Rust toolchain version 1.50 or later (see: https://rustup.rs)
 * GTK+ 3 (libgtk)
 * GDK Pixbuf 2 (libgdk-pixbuf)
 * Cairo 1.15+ (libcairo)